 Signed ‘Hh ex.’ by Hendrick Hondius

-Copy in reverse direction to Cock 1572 engraved Pictorum
+Copy in same direction as Cock 1572 engraved Pictorum

 Transcription of Inscription [Lampsonius]:

 HUBERTO AB EYCK, IOANNIS FRATRI, PICTORI.

 Attribuit laudes nostra Thalia tibi,